Linear virtual sites with fixed distance

 #8 Updated by Justin Lemkul over 1 year ago

 Just wondering whether fixing the 3FAD such that it can deal with 180 degree angles wouldn't be sufficient?
 It would do the trick for everything except diatomics like HF and CO.

 From my perspective, 3fad would cover things.
 I'm not sure how many existing force fields will require this kind of construction for diatomics.
 I know CHARMM/CGenFF do not.

-#9 Updated by Berk Hess about 1 year ago
+#9 Updated by Berk Hess over 1 year ago

 Looking at the manual I realized that you can already achieve what you want by using 3fd with j=k (and arbitrary a, e.g. a=0).